Diseases and conditions

 Prompt diagnosis and appropriate treatment are vital for managing cardiovascular diseases effectively.
 If you suspect any heart-related issues, it is essential to seek medical attention from a qualified healthcare professional.
 They will perform a comprehensive evaluation, which may include the following:

-Your healthcare provider will inquire about your medical history, family history of heart disease, and any symptoms you may be experiencing.
+Your healthcare provider will ask about your medical history.
+They will inquire about your family history of heart disease.
+They will also ask about any symptoms you may be experiencing.

 A thorough physical examination, including listening to your heart and checking your blood pressure, will help identify any noticeable abnormalities.